Table Of Contents

 4. Use your network to find freelance work

 College batchmates who work in marketing, Facebook friends, etc., are a potential source of freelance work.
 If you can prove that you add value through SEO, lead conversion copy, social media ads, etc., sooner or later, you will land a gig!
+If you want to get into copywriting and make a solid income, always keep networking.

 Apply for freelance gigs on content aggregators like Pepper Content; they will give you an excellent opportunity to showcase your skills and talent.
 There is a lot of copy to be written; it’s your approach that will determine how and when you get your gigs.